AntaraGanapathy/rag-chatbot/README.md

 - Select 'Read' and enter the token name
 - Note down the API key displayed and add it to the .env file

+## Customization
+- Replace the `sample.pdf` file with the PDF of choice
+- Edit filename in `rag.py`
+- Customize the default template in `rag.py` to the desired use case